hanzvibes/InstaJS/README.md

 ![Logo](https://raw.githubusercontent.com/hanzvibes/InstaJS/main/assets/banner.png)

-# InstaJS
+# InstaJS v2

 A simple NodeJS based tool to help increase engagement on Instagram accounts and to interact between accounts effortlessly.

 ## 🌟 Features

+- Follow user by Target Following [ New ] 🔥
-- Show Instagram Action Limit on Dashboard [ New ]
+- Follow user by Target Followers [ New ] 🔥
 - Delete all post / media on your account
 - Like all post on your feed
 - Like all post from your custom target profile